dr-matt-smith/php-symfony3-book/00_content/part02/chapter06.md

 Note, to illustrate a few more aspects of Symfony some of the coding in `updateAction()` has been written a little differently:

 - we are getting the reference to the repository via the entity manager `$em->getRepository('AppBundle:Student')`
 - we are 'chaining' the `find($id)` method call onto the end of the code to get a reference to the repository (rather than storing the repostory object reference and then invoking  `find($id)`).
-This is an exmaple of using the 'fluent' interface^[read about it at [Wikipedia](https://en.wikipedia.org/wiki/Fluent_interface)] offerede by Doctrine (where methods finish by returning an reference to their object, so that a sequence of method calls can be written in a single statement.
+This is an example of using the 'fluent' interface^[read about it at [Wikipedia](https://en.wikipedia.org/wiki/Fluent_interface)] offered by Doctrine (where methods finish by returning an reference to their object, so that a sequence of method calls can be written in a single statement.
 - rather than returning a `Response` containing a message, this controller method redirect the webapp to the route named `homepage`

 We should also add the 'no student for id' test in our `deleteAction()` method ...